Proposed changes to short term rental regulations:

 - Short term rentals regulations do not supersede lease agreements, homeowner's association bylaws, covenants, deed restrictions, or any other agreement, law or regulation that prohibits subletting or use of your dwelling as a short term rental.

-As of August 1, 2016, short term rentals may be permitted in areas of Jefferson County in which Metro Council has zoning authority.
-At this time, the following cities that retain independent zoning authority have not adopted a zoning ordinance specifically allowing short term rentals: Anchorage, Douglass Hills, Graymoor-Devondale, Hurstbourne, Indian Hills, Jeffersontown, Lyndon, Middletown, Prospect, Shively, St. Matthews and St. Regis Park.
+At this time, the following cities that retain independent zoning authority have not adopted a zoning ordinance specifically allowing short term rentals therefore short term rentals are not permitted within their jurisdiction: Anchorage, Douglass Hills, Graymoor-Devondale, Hurstbourne, Indian Hills, Jeffersontown, Lyndon, Middletown, Prospect, Shively, St. Matthews and St. Regis Park.